adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 **2. Detecting the presence of an API is not enough**.
 CTM only *detects* host methods but often APIs are buggy.
 This is why feature *testing* is important.
 Nicholas Zakas provides an excellent case study in his short ebook *The Problem with Native JavaScript APIs* [[5](#ref5)].
 Additionally, Peter Michaux's article *Feature Detection: State of the Art Browser Scripting* [[6](#ref6)] explains everything you need to know about feature detection and feature testing.

 **3. CTM degrades the experience unnecessarily**.
 CTM can easily suppress a perfectly capable browser from providing the enhanced experience.
-For example, if you wanted client-side form validation, something that say Internet Explorer 8 (or 6 for that matter) is perfectly capable of, CTM disregards IE8 and will only give those users the *core* experience &mdash; resorting to server round trips  which is an *unnecessarily* poor experience.
+For example, if you wanted client-side form validation, something that say IE8 (or 6 for that matter) is perfectly capable of, CTM disregards IE8 and will only give those users the *core* experience &mdash; resorting to server round trips  which is an *unnecessarily* poor experience.

 **4. Some CTM implementations rely on Javascript polyfills to plug missing gaps**.
-Ignoring the fact that polyfills are full of problems [[7](#ref7)], it is clear that if developers are mixing them in with CTM, this more than indicates CTM is not enough on its own to determine whether the browser is capable of delivery an enhanced experience (or not).
+Ignoring the fact that polyfills are full of problems [[7](#ref7)], it is clear that if developers are mixing them in with CTM, this more than indicates CTM is not enough on its own to determine whether the browser is capable of delivering an enhanced experience (or not).

 **5. The CTM condition needs constant maintainance as new browsers are released**.
 Again it's that same old problem &mdash; when can you drop support for a browser?
 This question doesn't really ever have to be asked.
 Either the browser has the required working features or it doesn't &mdash; that is, it's about features, not browsers.

 **6. It's unreliable**.
 If the application uses any API that is not within the CTM test, the chance of a *fuck you* experience is high.
 As an  example, it will break in browsers where `matchMedia` isn't provided, or even in browsers where it is provided but it's buggy.
 Furthermore, `querySelector` itself has many bugs depending on context and arguments supplied, further reducing the reliability of CTM.
+An example follows:

 	if(	document.querySelector && window.addEventListener && window.localStorage) {
 		// application that uses other APIs